-2. Do your homework.
+2. Do your homework

 - a.
 Read relevant portions of the Legislative Finance publication, Overview of the Governor's Request. - b.
-Read your agency's Governor's Operating Budget Request Book (also known as the Subcommittee Book), which is generated by Legislative Finance.
+Read your agency's Subcommittee Book, which is generated by Legislative Finance.
 These publications highlight changes from the previous session's Conference Committee action so you know what changes occurred and why. - c.
 Read and understand the Governor's Budget Summary Books (also referred to as the Governor's Detailed Budget Books). - d.
-Look at your agency's websites.
+Meet with, or ask questions of agency representatives.